 1. Start with a conversation about priorities.
-What are priorities?
 Why do we establish priorities?

-- A priority is something that is considered very important or more important than other things. - Priorities determine where we focus resources, such as money, time and effort.
+• A priority is something that is considered very important or more important than other things.

-• When we establish priorities, it helps guide our day-to-day decisions and short-term and long-term goals.
+- Priorities determine where we focus resources, such as money, time and effort. - When we establish priorities, it helps guide our day-to-day decisions and clarify our goals.

-For example, if you wanted to become a professional chef, you would probably want to go to culinary school to gain knowledge and experience to improve your employment prospects.
+For example, if you wanted to become a professional chef, you would probably want to go to culinary school to gain knowledge and experience in order to improve your employment prospects.
 This would require that you save enough money for tuition and be able to financially support yourself while you were attending school.
-To achieve this goal, you would probably have to earn money through a job and spend your money wisely on a daily basis.
+To achieve this goal, you would probably have to earn money through a job and be thoughtful about how you spend your money.

 2. Introduce the concept of budgeting and ask students if they have ever budgeted their money before.
 Next, watch the 'Budgeting 101' video with personal finance expert Vanessa Bowen.
-Ask students to create a 'sketchnote' while watching the video and give them a few minutes afterwards to complete it.
+Ask students to create a 'Sketchnote' while watching the video and give them a few minutes to complete it afterwards.